What to do

 Miami Beach nightlife attracts a fairly young crowd.
 The many bars and clubs offer a variety of experiences: popular DJs, local and international artists, circus acts, comedy shows, and more.

 For an unforgettable night unlike any other, the legendary Story nightclub awaits!
-Doors open at 11 p.m., Thursday through Saturday.
+Doors open at 11 p.m., on Fridays and Saturdays.

 136 Collins Avenue, Miami Beach